Design approved for memorial to the victims and survivors of the 2017 Las Vegas mass shooting

 The number 58 in the final design represents the initial toll of people who were killed when a gunman opened fire from a 32nd-floor suite at the Mandalay Bay hotel on a country music festival crowd below.
 In addition to those who died at the scene or shortly after the attack, hundreds of people were injured, including two women who initially survived but died in subsequent years from causes attributed to their gunshot wounds.

-Mynda Smith, whose sister Neysa Tonks was killed in the attack, said Tuesday that she was grateful to be a part of the memorial committee.
+Mynda Smith, whose sister Neysa Tonks was killed, said Tuesday that she was grateful to be a part of the memorial committee.

 “I never thought that this journey could be filled with so much light,” Smith said.